mojowebinc/mojowebinc.github.io/_posts/communication/2016-03-01-countdown-comms.md

 You are scheduled to have your computer upgraded to <b>NewSystem</b> tonight.
 Please be sure you have completed all your preparation activities (See the ProjectLogic Go Live Guide).

 <b>Actions to Complete Before 6 p.m.
 Tonight</b>
-Complete “Night Before Activities” before you leave for the day:
+<p>Complete “Night Before Activities” before you leave for the day:</p>
 - Print the <b>ProjectLogic Go Live Guide</b>
 - Ensure your computer power cord is plugged in
 - Ensure your computer is physically cabled to the <span style="font-family: Times; font-weight: bold">Companyone</span> network